JonDemers/opcode-ssg/en/saas/file-transfer/file-sharing-automation-solution/index.md

 layout: page-jumbotron
 title: File Sharing Automation Solution
 date: 2023-11-12
-last_modified_at: 2024-01-27
+last_modified_at: 2024-01-28
 description: "Boost Productivity with Effortless File Sharing Automation"
 summary: "Welcome to our File Sharing Automation SaaS solution!
 Whether you're a solo professional or part of a medium-sized organization, our platform is designed to supercharge your productivity through intelligent file transfer automations.
 Experience seamless integration, high-speed transfers, and efficient client collaborations with our cutting-edge solution."
 try-now: "Try now"
-contact-form-subject: "File Sharing Automation Solution - Free Trial Request"
+contact-form-subject: "File Sharing Automation Solution - Demo Trial Request"
 contact-form-message: |
   Hi,

-  I'd like to get a Free Trial of your "File Sharing Automation Solution".
+  I'd like to get a Demo Trial of your "File Sharing Automation Solution".

   Looking forward to hear back from you.